 The Brooklyn Tabernacle Forum website is public.
 Posts made on The Forum are immediately viewable and searchable by anyone around the world.
 You can also use The Forum under a pseudonym if you prefer not to use your real name.

 Email addresses are required when creating an account.
-Unless you use your email address as your username, your email address will not be made public We use your email address to authenticate your account and keep it – and our services – secure, and to help prevent spam, fraud, and abuse.
+Unless you use your email address as your username, your email address will not be made public.
+When creating an account, the system will send a validation email to your email address to authenticate that the request is valid and for you to finish setting up your account.
+This is to ensure that your account – and our services – remain secure, as well as to help prevent spam, fraud, and abuse through invalid account creation or other means.
 You can change your email address in your account settings.

 You can choose to share additional information with us like a public profile.
 Public profile information will be made public.